Reunion FAQ

 No, unfortunately due to liability concerns we are unable to offer child care.

-Denison now has a campus-wide Wi-Fi network available!
+Denison has a campus-wide Wi-Fi network available,

 It is especially important to register in advance if you will need any special accommodations, menus, or transportation assistance on campus.
 Make sure to give us your contact information, and include your cell phone number (if you have one).